From the University Library homepage:

 Request outside RU

-When you'd like to request an article or printed book that's not at the Radboud University, you can request it via the button Request item other libraries.
-More information on this website.
+When you'd like to request an article or printed book that's not at the Radboud University, you can request it using the button Request item other libraries.
+More information on this webpage or in this guide.

 Only available outside The Netherlands?